flxholle/git-badges/README.md

 A simple example how you can add custom badges to gitlab based on git commands.

+# Usage
+Just copy the whole repository and replace the 'https://gitlab.com/asdoi/' -link in the README.md with the link to your repository.

 Badges from GitLab:
 [![Pipeline](https://gitlab.com/asdoi/gitlab_badges_sample/badges/master/pipeline.svg)]()
 [![Pipeline](https://gitlab.com/asdoi/gitlab_badges_sample/badges/master/coverage.svg?job=coverage)]()